Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Is Androgenic Alopecia Common?
 More Common Than You Might Think

 The complexity of androgenetic alopecia (AGA) is further compounded by the fact that it can manifest differently among ethnic groups.
+While the prevalence of AGA increases with age in both men and women of all ethnicities, it varies wildly by gender and ethnicity.
 People of Caucasian origin are the most affected, while it’s less common in Asian and African individuals.
 The reasons for these differences are not fully understood, but studies have shown varying severity patterns.

-What are the symptoms?
+What are the Symptoms of Androgenetic Alopecia?

-In men
+In men:

 • Formation of a receding hairline